 A translation and interpreting service is available by calling 131 450, Monday-Friday, 8.30am-4.45pm.

-You may be eligible for the Grace Period Exemption.
+You may be eligible for the Support Period Exemption.
 Certain Criteria must be met to qualify.

-Children eligible to be enrolled under the grace period include:
+Children eligible to be enrolled under the support/grace period include:

-More information about the grace period is available here.
+More information about the support/grace period is available here.

 Early Years Management organisations manage services for community kindergartens and some early childhood services.

-Early Years Management (EYM) aims to build a stronger, more sustainable universal kindergarten system for children and families.
+The aim of an Early Years Management (EYM) provider is to build and maintain a strong and sustainable universal kindergarten system for children, families and local communities.

-Y Kinders is an EYM supporting and managing kindergartens across the state of Victoria.
+Y Kinders is the EYM of the Y Ballarat, supporting and managing kindergartens across the state of Victoria.

 For more information about Y Kinders as an EYM visit our Join Us page.

-The DET (Department of Education and Training) provides more information about the EYM framework on their website.
+The DE (Department of Education) provides more information about the EYM framework on their website.